 We have a proven commitment to Pro Bono services:

 We have partnered with Share Our Selves (SOS) to provide pro bono legal services and financial support.
 Share Our Selves (SOS) is a nationally recognized health center providing comprehensive safety net services to the Orange County homeless and low income communities.
-Will Klatte serves as Vice-Chair of the SOS Board.
+Will Klatte serves as Chair of the SOS Board.